 Eco-Hub

 The Marston Eco-Hub is a collection of projects based at the vicarage with a view to serving the local and wider community in an ecological, social and economic sustainable way.
-The projects include the Giving Garage (download 2022 poster here of items), the Food Larder, Marston Wombles, the Bike Doctor, the Marston Eco-Refill Station and the Eco Markets.
+The projects include the Giving Garage, Loaves and Fishes, Marston Wombles, the Bike Doctor, the Marston Eco-Refill Station and Repair Café.
 For more information just click on one of the links below.
 At the bottom of the page are some pictures of the Eco-Hub – just click on picture to enlarge it.
-Future events will be advertised here and on our Facebook page.
-We will be hosting our Repair Café on Saturday 18th March 2023 from 14:00 to 17:00 – download the poster here.
-We will be hosting the Earth Day Community Event on Saturday 22nd April 2023 – download the poster here
+The Sesi shop was re-launched on 31st August 2024 – you can view the pictures here.
+The celtic gatherings are also held at the eco-hub.

 Eco-Hub